ktravula – a travelogue!

 A Short History of My Face

-I looked in the mirror this evening and found out that I am (now) good looking.
-This doesn’t happen all the time actually.
-It is either that I am in a too crappy mood to appreciate what the mirror reflects to me, or the mirror is not clear enough because of water vapour mist or imaginary dents and spots to give me anything substantial.
+I looked in the mirror this evening and found out that I am good-looking.
+This doesn’t happen often.
+I am either in too crappy a mood to appreciate what the mirror reflects to me, or the mirror isn’t clear enough, because of mist or some imaginary dent, to give me anything substantial.
 Let’s just say that we had just never agreed in a long while.
 Today, everything changed.
-Heck, I even noticed that my moustache and beard are growing more and more.
+Heck, I even noticed a growth on my chin that haven’t always been that impressive.
 Is it because of the winter?
-A few months ago, in Nigeria, I could almost count everyone of them.
+A few months ago, in Nigeria, I could almost count every one of these wiry strands.
 Now, that has become an impossibility.
-Well, it wasn’t I who tried to do the counting back then… The point of this reference, in any case, is to tell you that sometime this evening, I found myself in front of my bathroom mirror and I noticed a few old and new things about my now good-looking winter-adapting still boyishly hirsute face.
+In any case, sometime this evening, I found myself in front of my bathroom mirror and I noticed a few old and new things about my now good-looking winter-adapting still boyishly hirsute face.

-A more memorable thing I noticed on my face today however was a lone horizontal mark on the right side of my face.
-It used to be a scar and it has been there since I was seven, or eight – I no longer remember, but I remember the incident that brought it up there.
-How could I forget it?
-It’s a long personal story, but it can be summarized in the following words: an otherwise crazy curious experiment in local science.
 Earlier in one lone week out of the now many blurry ones in my childhood memory, my father had unknowingly satisfied too much of my recurring curiosity by telling me how he got the tribal marks on his own face.
-He was born in the early forties when it was still acceptable and admirable for parents from his side of Yorubaland to scarify the faces of their children as markers of culture, tribe, social standing or just plain beauty.
+He was born in the early forties when it was still acceptable and admirable for parents from his side of Yorùbáland to scarify the faces of their children as markers of culture, tribe, social standing or just plain beauty.
 Well, beauty as decided by the eyes of the beholder!
 I had looked at his face that evening, perhaps even touched his hirsute cheeks too, and found the three pairs of horizontal marks there quite fascinating.
-How in the world, I wondered, could those scars made by a fiery knife of the professional traditional scarifier remain on the face of his victim for that length of time?
+How in the world, I wondered, could those scars made by a probing knife of the professional traditional scarifier remain on the face of his victim for that length of time?
 I had not the slightest idea, and I asked him.

 Image Credits: http://www.vub.ac.be/BIBLIO/nieuwenhuysen/african-art/images/sothebys2008yoruba.JPG